tense

 tense (plural tenses)

-1. (grammar, countable) Any of the forms of a verb which distinguish when an action or state of being occurs or exists.
+1. (linguistics, uncountable) The property of indicating the point in time at which an action or state of being occurs or exists.

 2. (linguistics, grammar, countable) An inflected form of a verb that indicates tense.

-English only has a present tense and a past tense; it has no future tense.
+English only has a past tense and a non-past tense; it has no future tense.

 • 1530 July 18, Iohan Palſgrave, “The Introduction”, in Leſclarciſſement de la langue francoyſe , London: Richard Pynſon, Iohan Haukyns, →OCLC, page 32; reprinted as Lesclarcissement de la langue françoyse, Genève: Slatkine Reprints, 1972: